spevans/swift-integer128/README.md

-# IntLarge
+# Integer128

-Implementation of UInt128 for Swift.
+Implementation of Int128 and UInt128 for Swift.

 Requires Swift 5.1, all platforms supported.

 Current version 0.0.1

-Copyright (c) 2019 Simon Evans.
+Copyright (c) 2019 - 2020 Simon Evans.